 The Gram.
 That’s where I saw this picture with the parental advisory logo in the bottom left corner, but man fuck that logo.
 That gun.
 That snub nose was jarring against that red back ground.
 It demands your attention.
 I had heard of him before, but that picture got me.
 Complex named him best new artist of the month last year around may, but you know how that is.
 Its not that you didn’t notice him.
 It’s just you know, complex.
 It’s hard to take them seriously sometimes.
 Them and their Everyday Struggles to stay relevant… This cover though.
 It caught my attention.
 So much so that I had no choice but to listen.
 In short, the kid is nice.
 Just as jarring as the cover.
 The album is raw, but nice.
 If that makes sense.

 Old heads usually have this opinion when times change and they can’t keep up.
 The “it was better in my day” attitude.
-“Street knowledge… Nigganomics!…” That whole I remember the old days, back when attitude we all know so well.
+The “Street knowledge… Nigganomics!…” is not a generational anomaly though.
+That whole I remember the old days, back when attitude we all know so well tries hard to prevail, but is not valid at all.
+Thing are just different, not better or worse.